-In order to raise additional funds to support our operations, we may sell additional equity or debt securities which would result in dilution to our stockholders or impose restrictive covenants that may adversely impact our business.
+In order to raise additional funds to support our operations, we may sell additional equity or debt securities, including under the Sales Agreement with Cantor, which would result in dilution to our stockholders or impose restrictive covenants that may adversely impact our business.
 The sale of additional equity or convertible debt securities would result in the issuance of additional shares of our capital stock and dilution to all of our stockholders.
 The incurrence of indebtedness would result in increased fixed payment obligations and could also result in certain restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire, sell or license intellectual property rights and other operating restrictions, such as minimum cash balances, that could adversely impact our ability to conduct our business.
 If we are unable to expand our operations or otherwise capitalize on our business opportunities, our business, financial condition and results of operations could be materially adversely affected and we may not be able to meet our debt service obligations.

-We might be unable to service our existing debt due to a lack of cash flow and might be subject to default.
+We might be unable to service our existing debt due to a lack of cash flow and might be subject to default.\

-In December 2013, we entered into an amended loan and security agreement, or the Amended Loan Agreement, with Hercules Technology II, L.P. and Hercules Technology Growth Capital, Inc., collectively referred to as Hercules, under which we could have borrowed up to \$40.0 million in three tranches, represented by secured convertible promissory notes.
+In December 2013, we entered into an amended loan and security agreement, or the Original Loan Agreement, with Hercules Technology II, L.P. and Hercules Capital, Inc., formerly known as Hercules Technology Growth Capital, Inc., collectively referred to as the Lenders, under which we could have borrowed up to \$40.0 million in three tranches, represented by secured convertible promissory notes.
 We drew the first tranche of \$15.0 million at the closing of the new credit facility and the second tranche of \$10.0 million on June 16, 2014.
-We did not have access to the third tranche of up to \$15.0 million, as it was conditioned upon FDA approval to market Zalviso in the United States by August 1, 2015, which we did not obtain.
+We did not have access to the third tranche of up to \$15.0 million, as it was conditioned upon FDA approval to market ZALVISO in the United States by August 1, 2015, which we did not obtain.
 We began making principal payments in April 2015.
-On September 18, 2015, we amended the Amended Loan Agreement with Hercules to extend an interest only period from October 1, 2015 through March 31, 2016, with the potential for further extension to September 30, 2016 upon satisfaction of certain conditions, which have since been satisfied.
-The scheduled maturity date is October 31, 2017.
+On September 18, 2015, we amended the Original Loan Agreement with the Lenders to extend an interest only period from October 1, 2015 through March 31, 2016, with further extension to September 30, 2016 upon satisfaction of certain conditions, which have since been satisfied.
+On September 30, 2016, we entered into Amendment No. 3 to the Original Loan Agreement which extends the interest-only period from October 1, 2016 to April 1, 2017.
+On March 2, 2017, we entered into an Amended and Restated Loan and Security Agreement, or the Amended Loan Agreement, with Hercules Capital Funding Trust 2014-1 and Hercules Technology II, L.P., together, Hercules, which refinanced the Original Loan Agreement in its entirety into a 36-month term loan with an additional six month interest only period.
+The scheduled maturity date is now March 2020.